 How to Prune Fuchsias

 If you want to bring your trailing fuchsia indoors for the winter, cut it back to 6 inches (15 cm.) or less.
-If you live in zone 10 or 11, wait and prune the plant to reduce height or to remove thin or weak growth when new growth emerges in early spring.
+If you live in zone 10 or 11, wait until new growth emerges in early spring, then prune the plant to reduce height or to remove thin or weak growth.

-Hardy fuchsia – Hardy fuchsia (Fuchsia magellanica) is a bushy perennial that grows year round in USDA zones 7 through 9.
-This tropical-looking shrub reaches mature heights of 6 to 10 feet (2 to 3 meters) and widths of about 4 feet (1.2 meters).
-The blooms, which are similar to those of trailing fuchsia, are followed by reddish-purple fruits.
+Hardy fuchsia – Hardy fuchsia (Fuchsia magellanica) is a bushy perennial that grows year-round in USDA zones 7 through 9.
+This tropical-looking shrub reaches mature heights of 6 to 10 feet (2-3 m.) and widths of about 4 feet (1 m.).
+The blooms, which are similar to those of trailing fuchsia, are followed by reddish purple fruits.

 Avoid pruning hardy fuchsia in winter unless you live in a warm, non-freezing climate.